What life skills did you fail to learn before moving away from home?

 Healthy families model that home is a safe place where you are offered encouragement, love, intervention, help, and forgiveness.
 Living out these life skills at home helps make it a natural transition to being there for others at school, work, and in the community.
 Model hospitality.
 Teach your kids to make a meal for a family in need, write a note of encouragement, house a guest, or help someone complete a project.

-Table Talk: What life skill are you confident in teaching others?
+Table Talk: What life skills are you confident in teaching others?
 What life skill was missing from this list?
-What life skill do you wish you learned growing up?
+What life skills do you wish you learned growing up?

 Like this post?
 Share it with a friend!